-While generalised anxiety disorder is a clinical condition requiring diagnosis, and one that will affect up to one in seven Australians at any one time, feeling generally anxious has been a commonly reported experience during the pandemic.
+While generalised anxiety disorder is a clinical condition requiring diagnosis, and one that will affect up to one in seven Australians at any one time, feeling generally anxious in recent months has been a commonly reported experience during the pandemic.

 While there is not one single food or diet that will fix anxiety, there is a growing body of research to show that particular eating patterns are associated with an improvement in the common signs and symptoms of anxiety.

 So if you have not been feeling your best in recent months, here are some key foods to build your diet around – foods that are proven to affect our mood and experience of daily stress as we attempt to self-soothe during this challenging time.

 Adam Liaw's quick and easy chanchan salmon.
 Photo: William Meppem

 With some of the highest amounts of omega 3 fats of any fresh food, bumping up your intake of salmon is a must if your goal is to optimise mood.
 There are a number of studies that show people who consume high amounts of special fats, DHA and EPA found in high amounts in oily fish, are less likely to suffer from mood disturbance, as these fats are known to help regulate the neurotransmitters that regulate mood.
 Salmon is also a rich natural source of vitamin D, which plays a role in the regulation of mood.
 To get enough of these important fats, aim to include a 100g serve of salmon in your diet at least every second day.

 Enjoy yoghurt plain, or even make your own.
 Photo: iStock